Skip to article frontmatterSkip to article content

 Spherical Trigonometry

-Spherical geometry (and one of it important branches: spherical trigonometry) provide solutions for relationshsips between the sides and angles on a sphere that are commonly used in right-angled triangles.
-Spheres are unique since unlike triangles, spheres have internal angles that add up to more than 180 degrees.
+Spherical geometry (and one of it important branches: spherical trigonometry) provide calculations based on the relationshsips between the sides and angles on a sphere that are commonly used in right-angled triangles.
+Spheres are unique since unlike flat surfaces, spherical triangles can have internal angles that add up to more than 180 degrees.

 The sum of the angles of a spherical triangle is not equal to 180°.
 A sphere is a curved surface, but locally the laws of the flat (planar) Euclidean geometry are good approximations.
 In a small triangle on the face of the earth, the sum of the angles is only slightly more than 180 degrees